AI in Legal Practice and Courts

 The legal profession's warning case is Mata v.
 Avianca, where lawyers were sanctioned in 2023 after filing fake cases and quotations generated through ChatGPT and failing to verify them.
 The lesson is narrower and harsher than "AI can hallucinate": legal professionals cannot outsource their duty of candor to a fluent system.

-Stanford RegLab and HAI researchers tested leading AI-powered legal research tools in 2024 and found that legal-specific retrieval systems reduced hallucinations compared with general-purpose chatbots but did not eliminate them.
-In the published study, Lexis+ AI and Ask Practical Law AI produced misleading or false information in more than one in six queries, while Westlaw's AI-Assisted Research hallucinated in roughly one-third of responses in the tested benchmark.
+Stanford RegLab and HAI researchers tested leading AI-powered legal research products in 2024 and found that legal-specific retrieval systems reduced hallucinations compared with the general-purpose system tested but did not eliminate them.
+In the published study, Lexis+ AI and Ask Practical Law AI produced incorrect or misgrounded information in more than 17 percent of benchmark responses, while Westlaw AI-Assisted Research did so in more than 34 percent.
+Those figures describe named product versions, a preregistered query set, and the study's definition of hallucination; they are not current scores for every legal-AI product.

 The deeper issue is source discipline.
 A case can exist and still be cited for the wrong proposition.
 A quotation can be real and still omit the limiting context.
 A RAG system can retrieve an authoritative source and attach it to a false synthesis.
 For legal use, verification must check existence, citation, quotation, holding, jurisdiction, procedural posture, current validity, and fit between source and claim.